pavelFaraday/Wordpress-Backend-Cheatsheet/58-wp_loaded.md

 ## 📌 `wp_loaded` in WordPress

-The `wp_loaded` action in WordPress is a powerful hook that fires once all core files have been loaded, but before the headers are sent and any query is executed.
-Here's a detailed breakdown of its purpose, core concepts, and practical use cases:
+**The `wp_loaded` action in WordPress is a powerful hook that fires once all core files have been loaded, but before the headers are sent and any query is executed.** Here's a detailed breakdown of its purpose, core concepts, and practical use cases:

 ---

 ### **Purpose of `wp_loaded`**
-The `wp_loaded` hook is intended to signal that WordPress is fully loaded and ready to begin processing requests, but no output (like headers or content) has been sent yet.
+**The `wp_loaded` hook is intended to signal that WordPress is fully loaded and ready to begin processing requests, but no output (like headers or content) has been sent yet.**

 This makes it ideal for tasks that:
-1. Need to rely on the availability of core WordPress functions, plugins, and themes.
+1.❗️ Need to rely on the availability of core WordPress functions, plugins, and themes.
-2. Do not interfere with the actual page rendering or request processing.
+2.❗️ Do not interfere with the actual page rendering or request processing.

 ---

 ### **Core Concepts `wp_loaded`**
 1. **Execution Timing**:
-   - It fires after all WordPress core files, plugins, and theme files are loaded.
+   - ❗️ It fires after all WordPress core files, plugins, and theme files are loaded.
-   - It is invoked right before WordPress executes its query and sends headers.
+   - ❗️ It is invoked right before WordPress executes its query and sends headers.

 2. **Position in the Load Process**:
-   - It occurs later than `muplugins_loaded` (used for must-use plugins) and `plugins_loaded` (for general plugins).
+   - ❗️It occurs later than `muplugins_loaded` (used for must-use plugins) and `plugins_loaded` (for general plugins).
-   - It is earlier than `init` (where many plugins add their functionality).
+   - ❗️It is earlier than `init` (where many plugins add their functionality).

 3. **Difference from Similar Hooks**:
-   - **`plugins_loaded`**: Fires immediately after all plugins are loaded but before the current theme functions file is included.
+   - **`plugins_loaded`**: ❗️ Fires immediately after all plugins are loaded but before the current theme functions file is included.
-   - **`init`**: Fired after WordPress has initialized but before any headers are sent.
+   - **`init`**:❗️ Fired after WordPress has initialized but before any headers are sent.
-   - **`wp_loaded`**: Signifies that everything needed to execute WordPress is loaded but no processing has begun.
+   - **`wp_loaded`**: **❗️Signifies that everything needed to execute WordPress is loaded but no processing has begun❗️.**

 4. **Global Availability**:
    - At this stage, all global variables like `$wpdb`, `$wp_query`, and `$wp_rewrite` are available for use.